zia207/r-colab/README.md

 5. Click on the "Save" button to apply the changes.

 Once you have set up the R runtime environment, you can start writing and executing R code in the notebook cells.
-To run a code cell, press Shift+Enter or click on the "Play" button next to the cell.
+To run a code cell, press Shift+Enter or click the "Play" button next to the cell.

 You can install R packages in Colab by using the **install.packages()** function.